MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-edit-profile.md

 [!INCLUDE [active-directory-b2c-add-client-secret](./includes/register-app/add-mfa-api-app-client-secret.md)]

-### Grant User.ReadWrite permission to the edit profile service app
+### Grant User.ReadWrite permission to the EditProfileService app

 *User.ReadWrite* is a Microsoft Graph API permission that enables a user to update their profile.
-To grant the *User.ReadWrite* permission to the edit profile service app, use the following steps:
+To grant the *User.ReadWrite* permission to the EditProfileService app, use the following steps:

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/grant-api-permission-edit-profile.md)]